Robin Williams

 Young Robin Williams

-In 1969, Robin enrolled for a political science course at the Claremont college, his entry exams result in being one of the best.
-After performing at the student theater, he quickly lost interest in the course.
-A year after, Robin dropped out of college and moved to New York.
-His parents seemed to be disappointed with his choice, however, they still tried to support him.
+In 1969, Robin enrolled in political science at Claremont College, scoring among the highest on his entrance exams.
+But after discovering student theater, he quickly lost interest in his studies.
+A year later, Robin dropped out and moved to New York.
+Though his parents were disappointed by his decision, they continued to support him.

-During the day, Robin was polishing his acting skills at Juilliard, and in the evenings – he was doing stand-up in different New York clubs.
-His sketches quickly became popular, and the club owners paid him well, hence he was quite pleased with his life at that point.
-Two years after, his teacher, John Houseman, advised Williams to abandon the life of a restaurant comedian before it erased his acting talent, and move to Hollywood in order to pursue it.
+By day, Robin honed his acting skills at Juilliard, and by night – he performed stand-up at various New York clubs.
+His routines quickly gained popularity, and club owners paid him well, so he was quite content with his life at that point.
+Two years later, his teacher John Houseman advised Williams to abandon the life of a club comedian before it erased his acting talent, and move to Hollywood to pursue his craft.

 Young Robin Williams